-show interface GigabitEthernet $\{0-3\}$
+show interface GigabitEthernet {0-3}

-Output modifier variables:

-- begin-Matched pattern.
-Supports up to 80 alphanumeric characters. - count-Count the number of lines in the output.
-Add number after the word count. - end-End with line that matches.
-Supports up to 80 alphanumeric characters. - exclude-Exclude lines that match.
-Supports up to 80 alphanumeric characters. - include-Include lines that match.
-Supports up to 80 alphanumeric characters. - last-Display last few lines of output.
-Add number after the word last.
-Supports up to 80 lines to display.
+Redirects output to a file. file-name Name of the file to redirect interface information.
+GigabitEthernet Shows the specific Gigabit Ethernet interface information.
+0-3 Gigabit Ethernet number that may be one of the fallowing: 0.
+1, 2, 3.
+1 Output modifier variables: • begin-Matched pattern.
+Supports up to 80 alphanumeric characte count-Count the number of lines in the output.
+Add number after to count. • end-End with line that matches.
+Supports up to 80 alphanumeric ch exclude-Exclude lines that match.
+Supports up to 80 alphanumer characters. • include-Include lines that match.
+Supports up to 80 alphanumeric characters. • last-Display last few lines of output.
+Add number after the word Supports up to 80 lines to display.
 Default 10.